laboon/Capstone_Spring2019/project_list.md

 Technology:
 The project will require a good database background (e.g., MySQL/Oracle), good web design/UI/UX background (esp.
 CSS, to make things look good in 4K screens), experience with mobile-friendly web sites, and experience with a web programming framework (e.g., python+flask/django).
 Not all students need to be experts in all areas, but the group should collectively be.

+NOTE: If you are interested in this position, please include a CV/resume.
+Dr. Labrinidis will review before placing students on the project.

+POC: Alex Labrinidis

 ### PittCoin

 The goal of this project is to develop a Pitt-specific token.
 We will first determine a method of claiming and distributing PittCoins as well as possible use cases for such a token.
 After this, we will develop a token using the ERC-20 standard, an interface for displaying balances, and additional features.
 Part of this project will be determining which features would be useful - ideas include creating non-fungible tokens ("collectibles"), a leaderboard of who owns the most PittCoings, Pitt-related games that can be played.
 We will also conduct a security audit of the produced code to ensure the contract(s) operate(s) in the correct way and is secure.